-All fees or expenses payable by a Shareholder or out of the property of the Company are set out in this section 13.
+All fees or expenses payable by a Shareholder or out of the property of the Company are set out in this section 7.

-A Charges Payable to the ACD
+7.2.
+Charges payable to the ACD

-In payment for carrying out its duties and responsibilities the ACD is entitled to take an annual fee out of the Company Property, calculated as a percentage of the relevant value of the property of each class of each Fund.
-The annual management charge is accrued on a daily basis by reference to the value of the property of each class on that Dealing Day and the amount due for each month is payable on the last working day of the month.
-The current management charge of each class of each Fund is as follows:
+In payment for carrying out its duties and responsibilities the ACD is entitled to take an annual management charge out of each Fund.
+The annual management charge is calculated and accrued on a daily basis by reference to the Net Asset Value of the Fund on the previous business day and the amount due for each month is payable on the last working day of the month.
+The current management charges for the Funds (expressed as a percentage per annum of the Net Asset Value of each Fund) are set out in Appendix I.